Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 - CI Boutique Ado for a solid foundation and logic behind e-commerce applications
 - The wonderful community over on Slack!
 - The amazing studetnt support staff that helped me during my tough times

+### Side Note

+Due to the unfortunate circumstances that befell my partner, I missed the submission deadline due to the emergency, thanks to student support and the wonderful tutor team they helped me push through by giving me that extra bit of time.
+That being said I was still rushed to push the project, therefore I apologise in advance if the documentation was not fully completed.

+Thank you code institute for providing an amazing skill set that I will strive to refine and improve moving into this industry!